Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

 \subsection{Outlook and impact}

 The lower bound to the reconstruction error can be computed before designing and engineering approximate inverse maps, such as training deep neural networks or optimization methods.
-This is because the bounds only depend on the forward model $F$, and the sets $\mathcal{M}_1$ and $\mathcal{E}$.
-Thus, the provided accuracy bounds can give researchers and practitioners insight into model development and understanding and significantly increase computational efficiency by elucidating possible accuracy measures.
-Such bounds can be used as early stopping thresholds during DNN training procedures.
-As the bounds can be computed for a given dataset, the accuracy bounds can be used to assess the quality of datasets to train approximate inverse maps.
-The bounds help to satisfy the principles of numerical analysis when solving inverse problems \cite{adcock2021gap} - in particular, accuracy, computational efficiency, and sample complexity.
+This is because the bounds only depend on the forward model $F$, and the sets $\mathcal{M}_1$ and $\mathcal{E}$, together with the ability to sample or approximate sets of solutions for selected measurements, i.e. by using simulation-based generation, posterior sampling, or analytic shortcuts in structured settings.
+The provided accuracy bounds can give researchers and practitioners insight into model development and understanding and significantly increase computational efficiency by elucidating possible accuracy measures.
+As the bounds can be computed for a given dataset, provided feasible-set sampling is available, the accuracy bounds can be used to assess the quality of datasets to train approximate inverse maps.